“Oh, our old future.” – Crow T. Robot, Mystery Science Theater 3000

 And if you want a really pessimistic outlook on the day after tomorrow, you should consider the so-bad-it’s-good David Worth film Warrior of the Lost World, which I would have to describe as “1984 meets The Road Warrior.”
 In that future scenario, you would face the prospect of having both fascist stormtroopers and mutant cannibal biker gangs simultaneously chasing after your rear end.
 Not a pretty picture!

-(Incidentally, Warrior of the Lost World was screened on an episode of Mystery Science Theater 3000, which brings us back to the start of this blog post.)
+(Incidentally, Warrior of the Lost World was screened on an episode of Mystery Science Theater 3000, which brings us back to quote that opened this blog post.)

 So, considering all of the options, the real future that we have right now isn’t nearly as bad as it could be.
 Yeah, it isn’t The Jetsons, but at least we haven’t had to live through World War III yet.